 Japanese is actually a very straightforward language to dictate because the intonation does not dictate the meaning of what is being said.

 Korean is also a very difficult language for voice recognition software to detect.
 Swedish, Norwegian, Serbo-Croatian and Lithuanian are also difficult languages.
 Depending on where the accent is placed in the word it can have a very different meaning.

 Humans have difficulty detecting tones when learning a new language.
 Computers aren’t necessarily doing any better on this front.
 When the meaning of the language changes based on the tonal inflection, it becomes very difficult to guess the actual meaning of a sentence.

 One of the ways that computer technology is advancing in this arena is the use of an online, real-time processing of languages.
 High-quality software is able to compare spoken words to examples of native speakers to find the correct word for any given language.

 Experience & Prediction

 Humans rely on experience and prediction to anticipate what someone is saying.
 Computers are generally not as adept at predicting the words and phrases that are idiomatic to a culture.

 This means that developers have to program this information into the software.
 Using a model for grammatical structure and a statistical model can help improve speech translation programs.

-When a computer is confronted with a language that it can identify, but the dialect is slightly different, the program must often be adjusted to classify that dialect as another language entirely.
+When a computer is confronted with a language, the program must often be adjusted to classify that dialect as another language entirely.
 In this way, if a program is designed to recognize Mandarin Chinese, it may only be able to recognize a very specific dialect with the Mandarin regional language.